-Laundry: everyone does it… but not everyone does it right.
+Laundry: everyone does it… but not everyone does it the best way.

-Yep–believe it or not, there is a wrong way to do laundry!
+Yep – believe it or not, there is a better way to do laundry!
 While washing and drying your clothes make your life cleaner, the impact of modern laundry methods is actually making the planet dirtier.
-By switching to more sustainable options, you can save yourself money, energy, time–and a whole lotta’ waste.
+By switching to more sustainable options, you can save yourself money, energy, time and a lot of waste.
 Check out our favorite zero waste laundry products below!

 What you’ll learn: